Centering prayer

-Centering Prayer is a form of Christian contemplative prayer, to center awareness on the presence of God.
-This modern movement in Christianity was initiated by three Trappist monks of St. Joseph's Abbey in Spencer, Massachusetts in the 1970s, Fr.
+Centering Prayer is a method designed to facilitate the development of contemplative prayer by preparing faculties to receive the gift of contemplative prayer.
+It presents ancient Christian wisdom teachings in an updated form.
+Centering Prayer is not meant to replace other kinds of prayer; rather it casts a new light and depth of meaning on them.
+It is at the same time a relationship with God and a discipline to foster that relationship.
+This method of prayer is a movement beyond conversation with Christ to communion with him.
+The method formed as a direct result of the experiences reading the Cloud of Unknowing by the community at the Trappist St. Joseph's Abbey in Spencer, Massachusetts where three brothers in particular helped the method come into being; those brothers were: Fr.
 William Meninger, Fr.
-M. Basil Pennington and Abbot Thomas Keating, in response to the growing popularity of Asian meditation methods.
+M. Basil Pennington and Abbot Thomas Keating.

 Name

-The name was taken from Thomas Merton's description of contemplative prayer, from which centering prayer draws, as prayer that is "centered entirely on the presence of God".
+The name was taken from Thomas Merton's description of contemplative prayer, from which Centering Prayer draws, as prayer that is "centered entirely on the presence of God".
 In his book Contemplative Prayer, Merton writes "Monastic prayer begins not so much with 'considerations' as with a 'return to the heart,' finding one's deepest center, awakening the profound depths of our being in the presence of God".